 One of my favorite things to do is hiking – even when I’m at the beach.

-The trail is approximately 2.5-3 miles long and this is one of the few remaining places you can see Florida virgin slash pine stands.
+The trail is approximately 2.5-3 miles long and is one of the few remaining places where you can see Florida virgin slash pine stands.

 The Rotary Centennial Nature Center offers great views of seagrass beds, mangroves, mudflats, and oyster beds.

-Aside from these five incredible options of things to do, there is still plenty more.
+Aside from these five incredible options of things to do, there are still plenty more.

 Rent a bike [or bring your own] and explore the island on two wheels.